ouravantgarde/red-rainbow/competitors.md

 %-se\[-\] **Extras & Tips**

-Joyous is a priority threat, capable of snowballing while posessing the sustain to do so.
+Joyous is a priority threat, capable of snowballing and sustain.
 It should not be met with split attention, as it will take advantage of this.
+Mobility is key, as insuring you can always get out of melee range is the primary counter.
+While tanky, it does not have a large health pool

 %-se\[-\] **Death Messages**